finnito/Science/content/11sci/as90940/5-force.md

 - The object starts from rest at the top of the jump
 - Its velocity increases due to the acceleration due to gravity (weight force)
-- The friction force, drag, increases with velocity until they become balanced
+- The friction force (drag) increases with velocity until they become balanced
 - The velocity becomes constant

 ![Source: https://hardphysics13.wordpress.com/terminal-velocity/](https://i2.wp.com/www.bbc.co.uk/schools/gcsebitesize/science/images/add_aqa_phy_velocity_graph_falling_object.jpg)